 Japan City Guide: How to Spend 5 Days in Tokyo From the moment you master…

-For foreigners, eating sushi in Japan is like visiting the mecca of sushi.
+For visitors to Tokyo, eating sushi in Japan is like visiting the mecca of sushi.
 Although you can now find the dish in almost every corner of the world, there’s something special about dining in a traditional sushiya and watching a Japanese master chef prepare your food.

 The sushi joints of Tokyo offer super fresh fish, and an excellent selection of veggies and other local ingredients.
 A sushi roll typically comprises of nori on the outside, a layer of vinegared sushi rice under the seaweed and fillings in between.

 Read More: The Ultimate Guide to Eating Sushi Like a Pro.